 It’s worth noting that Ooni also makes a Karu 12.
 The Karu 12 is also capable of using gas (with the addition of a gas burner), but it’s smaller than the Karu 16 so the maximum recommended pizza size is a 12, rather than 16-inch pizza.

-It’s also worth noting that unlike the Karu 12, the Karu 16 has a door, can be used with natural gas (as an alternative to propane) and it features a handy built-in thermometer (more on that, later).
+It’s also worth noting that unlike the Karu 12, the Karu 16 has a glass oven door, can be used with natural gas (as an alternative to propane) and it features a handy built-in digital thermometer (more on that, later).

 The Karu 16 also has the distinction of being the first and only pizza oven (from any company) to be ‘Recommended for Domestic Use’ by the Associazione Verace Pizza Napoletana, the acclaimed international authority on true Neapolitan pizza.